Service mesh metrics

 For more information, see Replace the built-in Prometheus server with your own instance.

-Recommended: Locally federate metrics and provide them to your production monitoring system
+Recommended: Federate metrics with recording rules and provide them to your production monitoring system

 To build a robust production-level Prometheus setup that follows the Istio observability best practices, federate the metrics and cardinality labels that you want to collect in your production instance and use the compute capacity of the Gloo Mesh management cluster to aggregate and precompute the metrics.
 Then, you can scrape the federated metrics with your Prometheus-compatible solution or send them to a time series database that is hardened for production as shown in the following image.

-For more information, see Locally federate metrics and scrape them with your production Prometheus instance.
+For more information, see Federate metrics with recording rules and provide them to your production monitoring instance.